Guidelines and Policies

 General Submission Guidelines

-Please consult the Submission Checklist to make sure your manuscript is complete and correctly formatted.
+Please consult the Submission Checklist below to make sure your manuscript is complete and correctly formatted.

 Because manuscripts are “blind reviewed,” please ensure that your name does not appear anywhere in the attached documents (including headers and footers) or their filenames.

-- Bibliography at the end, in the citation format required by your faculty mentor and/or discipline (MLA, APA, Chicago, etc.).
+- Bibliography at the end, in the citation format expected in your discipline (e.g., MLA, APA, Chicago)